ZhimingZhou/zhimingzhou.github.io/_posts/2020-12-09-Prospective-Students.md

 <!--  -->
 - My style:
-	- I might be generally nice and supportive, but I can be rather critical of research.
+	- I might be generally nice and supportive, but I can be RATHER CRITICAL of research.
 	- You will be required to build a DEEP and CLEAR understanding of your research topic and related works.
 		- This may take quite a while, but it is a prerequisite for us to start the real research.
 	- I will guide and force you to think deeply, clearly, and logically.
 Hope we have the same belief that: